-It was nearly seven o'clock, but it was his usual habit to get up at five every morning to begin an exercise routine that he had followed for years, even while in prison.
+It was nearly seven o’clock, but it was his usual habit to get up at five every morning to begin the exercise routine that he had followed for years, even while in prison.
 None of the Felis Wing bedrooms was equipped with windows or skylights to the outside, so the room was still as dark as it had been in the early hours of the morning.
-He could imagine that his alarm clock had rattled off at the proper time in his own room even though he had not been there to hear it.
+He could imagine that his alarm had beeped at the proper time in his own room even though he had not been there to hear it.

 Using only the light from the numbers of Kristen’s clock, he felt his way along the bed toward the door.
 When he opened the panel and stepped out into the saloon, his eyes were bombarded with bright morning sunshine illuminating the room from the overhead skylight.
 It took a moment for his vision to adjust, and when it did, Dante was looking up at him in surprise from the table in the sunken area of the room.
 The younger man set down a coffee cup beside the folder of photographs he had been looking through and gave him a sudden smirk.

 “Couldn’t find the way to your own room last night, I see,” he said as Jon began to make his way toward the restroom.
 “That didn’t take long, did it?”

 Jon stopped beside the pit and scowled down at him.
 “What are you implying?” he growled, his voice still hoarse from nighttime snoring.